Canto-Network/Canto/x/liquidstaking/spec/02_state.md

 1. `Pairing`: This status indicates that the chunk is ready to be paired with an insurance.
 2. `Paired`: A chunk is paired with an insurance that has the lowest fee rate.
 The fee rate is determined by the sum of the insurance fee rate set by the insurance provider and the commission fee rate set by the validator designated by the insurance provider.
 3. `Unpairing`: A paired chunk enters this status when paired insurance is started to be withdrawn or is insufficient (meaning the insurance balance is below the minimum requirement to be considered valid insurance) or the validator of the insurance becomes tombstoned.
-4. `UnpairingForUnstaking`: When a delegator (also known as a liquid staker) sends a `MsgLiquidUnstake`, it is queued as a `PendingLiquidUnstake`.
+4. `UnpairingForUnstaking`: When a delegator (also known as a liquid staker) sends a `MsgLiquidUnstake`, it is queued as a `UnpairingForUnstakingChunkInfo`.
 At the end of the epoch, the actual undelegation is triggered and the chunk enters this state.
 Once the unbonding period is over in next epoch, the staked tokens are returned to the delegator's account and the associated chunk object is removed.

 ## Insurance

 An insurance object is created when Insurance Provider sends valid `MsgInsuranceProvide`.

-All state transition of Insurance occurs at EndBlock and an epoch is reached, except msgServer got `MsgInsuranceProvide`
+Most state transition of Insurance occurs at EndBlock and an epoch is reached.

 ```go
 type Insurance struct {